robjustice/a3driverutil/README.md

 I've been trying to learn python more, so this seemed like a good excuse to delve into it a bit more.
 The resultant program has expanded quite a bit on the original idea, and its added a bit of scp functionality to it, eg list, add, delete, update and extract drivers from a SOS.DRIVER file.

+# Usage
-## Usage to convert and add/update to a SOS.DRIVER file:
+## Convert o65 binary and add/update to a SOS.DRIVER file

 The ca65 source file needs the comment in the 'TEXT' segment, and the code in the 'DATA' segment.
 An example skeleton source file is shown below: